 There is no going back to the old ways.

-What’s been redefining growth for this industry is tech.
+What’s been redefining growth for this industry is technology.
 So, companies must adopt emerging technologies such as AI, the blockchain, mobile technology, and analytics, which are successful enablers of better business outcomes.

-In this post, let’s look at a few instances of how tech is driving the growth and evolution of the insurance sector.
+In this post, let’s look at a few instances of the impact of technology on the insurance industry is driving the growth and evolution of the sector.

 Along with cutting down operational costs and ensuring fast, reliable, and secure applications, blockchain has the potential to disrupt existing business models in several ways.